 Ceramic sandpapers are composed of synthetic material normally reddish-brown in color.
-Ceramic sandpapers are extremely durable and hard, ideal for use with power sanders.
-This type of sandpaper could be more expensive than others, but could produce ideal results for rough sanding.
-It lasts four to six times longer than other good sandpapers.
-They are excellent when deep wood removal is required.
+Ceramic sandpapers are extremely durable and hard and are ideal for use with power sanders.
+This type of sandpaper can be more expensive than others but can produce ideal results for rough sanding.
+It lasts four to six times longer than other good sandpapers and is excellent when deep wood removal is required.

 Silicon Carbide Sandpaper

 Silicon carbide sandpaper often features a waterproof backing.
 Usually blue-gray or black in color, it can be used on wet or dry surfaces and is ideal for sanding metal, sanding between coats of finish, and polishing smooth surfaces.
 It is less likely to clog than other sandpapers, and it provides excellent results on metal, plastic, and fiberglass.
 Wet-sanding with water helps to reduce clogging and extends the life of the abrasive.
 It is great for sanding metal for repainting, prior to adding a primer coat.